-There are many other disorders that can affect a child’s ability to learn, but are less common, misunderstood, or not acknowledged by academic or medical professionals.
+Several disorders affect a child’s ability to learn, but are less common, misunderstood, or not acknowledged by academic or medical professionals.
 Unfortunately, when such issues go unidentified and thus, untreated, the child suffers severe frustration, anxiety, and often ridicule or mistreatment in school.
-Hopefully, the following information awakens awareness and curiosity to further research and understand the difficulties your child may be facing.
+Hopefully, the following information awakens awareness and curiosity to further research and understand of the difficulties your child may be facing.

 Traumatic Brain Injury